pivotal/docs-tap/getting-started.md

     kubectl --context SERVICE-CONTEXT -n MY-PROJECT-1 get pods
     ```

-Finally, the application developer takes over.
+Finally, the app developer takes over.
 The experience is exactly the same for the
-application developer as with the first use case.
+app developer as with the first use case.

-1. Create the application workload by running the command below.
+1. Create the application workload by running the following command.

     ```console
      tanzu apps workload create -n MY-PROJECT-1 rmq-sample-app-usecase-2 --git-repo https://github.com/jhvhs/rabbitmq-sample --git-branch v0.1.0 --type web --service-ref "rmq=rabbitmq.com/v1beta1:RabbitmqCluster:projected-rmq"